 It is common to find cash management clauses in property loan agreements.
-This is a standard clause included by a lender in a loan agreement to restrict the borrower's use of income generated by the property secured by the loan, other than for approved purposes.
+This is a standard clause included by a lender in a loan agreement to restrict the borrower's use of income generated by the property secured by the loan, other than for approved purposes (eg, permitted payments to permitted distributions to investors in the case where certain financial covenants and project milestones are met).

-Credit enhancements

-What other types of credit enhancements are common?
+Credit enhancements What other types of credit enhancements are common?
 What about forms of guarantee?